EUMETNET/e-soh/api/README.md

 All url fields are dynamically generated based on the request url base.

-To load a custom template, mount a folder with your new template in to the container and set the `JINJA2_TEMPLATES` environment variable to point your new template.
+To load a custom template, mount a folder with your new template in to the container and set the `JINJA2_TEMPLATES` environment variable to point your new folder.

 ## Prerequisites of running locally